redshift-s/rancheros-docker-media/README.md

 - `vi rancheros-cloud-config.yml`
 - edit SERVER and SHARE (i for insert, esc for exit out of insert, :wq for quit with save)
 - `sudo reboot`
-- check that nfs share is there, ssh in again and:
+- check that nfs share is now avilable, ssh in again and:
 - `sudu su`
 - `cd /mnt/nfs-1/`